-And Pharaoh commanded his men concerning him: and they sent him away, and his wife, and all that he ...
+And he went on his journeys from the south even to Beth-el, unto the place where his tent had been a...
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.